tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 Well, it turns out that a CommandBuffer isn't totally free to make, so we want to make them ahead of time and then pick out and use a particular command buffer each frame.
+That's easy, we can change our Submission declaration very easily.
-Also, we want to grab a `&mut` to the particular command buffer when recording it, and then we'll also need a `&` to it when we get it to the submission, so that calls for the ever-lovable inner scope.
-Thankfully, in a sense, recording to a CommandBuffer is all unsafe, so we can kill two birds with one stone.
+Also, before it's part of the Submission, we want to grab a `&mut` to the particular command buffer and write to it.
+That calls for the ever-lovable "inner scope" so that the `&mut` goes away and we can take a `&` to our buffer instead.
+Thankfully (I guess), recording to a CommandBuffer is all unsafe, so we can kill two birds with one stone.

 A CommandBuffer is actually wrapping around a [RawCommandBuffer](https://docs.rs/gfx-hal/0.1.0/gfx_hal/command/trait.RawCommandBuffer.html)